The adiabatic theorem for non-Hermitian quantum systems with real eigenvalues and the complex geometric phase: Introduction

-In this paper, we discuss the adiabatic following problem, with the focus on the Hamiltonians with non-degenerate real eigenvalues.
-By following Kato’s approach, we prove rigorously that the adiabatic theorem is still valid for non-Hermitian systems with non-degenerate real eigenvalues.
+In this paper, we discuss the adiabatic following problem, with the focus on diagonalizable Hamiltonians with real eigenvalues.
+By utilizing a complex geometric phase, the Gr\"{o}nwall inequality and generalizing Kato's functional calculus techniques to biorthogonal systems, we prove rigorously that the adiabatic theorem is still valid for non-Hermitian systems with real eigenvalues, in both Abelian and non-Abelian cases.
 The structure of the paper is organized as follows.
 In section II, we briefly review the adiabatic theorem.
-In section III, it is shown that the adiabatic theorem is always valid for Hamiltonians with non-degenerate real eigenvalues.
+In section III, it is shown that the adiabatic theorem is always valid for diagonalizable Hamiltonians with real eigenvalues.
+It also shows that the geometric phase is generally dependent on the specific choice of basis, but gives the same evolution of an eigenstate in its all different representations.
 In section IV, we give some discussions, show the insights for the result, and conclude this paper.
+Section V is the appendix.